shirewoman2/Consultancy/README.md

 Current version: 3.6.1

-# Why we made this package
+# How to use this document

-The Consultancy Team R Working Group goals in making this package were to create tools using the coding language R for easier, more accurate, and more versatile data analysis, reporting, and visualization of Simcyp Simulator output.
-This document is meant to highlight some of the functions we’ve made for the SimcypConsultancy package with brief demonstrations.
-The main functions additionally have their own, more-detailed examples inside the folder “Simcyp PBPKConsult R Files - Simcyp PBPKConsult R Files/SimcypConsultancy function examples and instructions”.

 You do *not* need to read this document from start to finish to follow it.
-Instead, please do use the navigation pane to skip around to only the parts that interest you.
+Instead, please do skip around to only the parts that interest you.
+We’re using example files in this document, but you generally can substitute whatever Simcyp Simulator files you’re working with instead of the examples.
 For help on any functions, type a question mark followed by the name of the function.
 For example, here’s how to get help on the ct_plot function:

 `?ct_plot`